-- Perception is the process of selecting, organizing, and interpreting information.
-This process affects our communication because we respond to stimuli differently, whether they are objects or persons, based on how we perceive them. - We select information based on salience.
+- · Perception is the process of selecting, organizing, and interpreting information.
+This process affects our communication because we respond to stimuli differently, whether they are objects or persons, based on how we perceive them. - · Given the massive amounts of stimuli taken in by our senses, we only select a portion of the incoming information to organize and interpret.
+We select information based on salience.
 We tend to find salient things that are visually or aurally stimulating and things that meet our needs and interests.
-Expectations also influence what information we select. - We organize information that we select into patterns based on proximity, similarity, and difference. - We interpret information using schemata, which allow us to assign meaning to information based on accumulated knowledge and previous experience.
+Expectations also influence what information we select. - · We organize information that we select into patterns based on proximity, similarity, and difference. - · We interpret information using schemata, which allow us to assign meaning to information based on accumulated knowledge and previous experience.

-- 1. Take a moment to look around wherever you are right now.
+· Take a moment to look around wherever you are right now.
 Take in the perceptual field around you.
-What is salient for you in this moment and why?
-Explain the degree of salience using the three reasons for salience discussed in this section. - 2.
-As we organize information (sensory information, objects, and people) we simplify and categorize information into patterns.
+What is salient for you in this

+- moment and why?
+Explain the degree of salience using the three reasons for salience discussed in this section. - As we organize information (sensory information, objects, and people) we simplify and categorize information into patterns.
 Identify some cases in which this aspect of the perception process is beneficial.
-Identify some cases in which it could be harmful or negative. - 3.
-Think about some of the schemata you have that help you make sense of the world around you.
+Identify some cases in which it could be harmful or negative. - Think about some of the schemata you have that help you make sense of the world around you.
 For each of the following contexts-academic, professional, personal, and civic-identify a schema that you commonly rely on or think you will rely on.
 For each schema you identified note a few ways that it has already been challenged or may be challenged in the future.